-Coloured gemstones are generally cut to maximise the beauty of their colour.
-To recognise quality in the
+Colored gemstones are generally cut to maximize the beauty of their color.
+To recognize quality in the

 cut of a gemstone, there are several points to consider.

 What to Look For

 A good cut showcases the gemstone's color, diminishes its inclusions, and exhibits good overall